JohnnySenior/Averagely/README.md

 # Averagely

 Usefull app for student who calculate average grade of subjects.
+Then app shows which you are pass & fail.

 I have used basic functions and arithmetic operations: